Physician-Scientist · Multimodal Neuroimaging Biomarkers in Neurodegeneration

 Department of Neurology, Virginia Commonwealth University

-My independent research program will build on three converging directions: (1) developing clinically deployable EEG and neuroimaging biomarkers for real-time monitoring of cognitive fluctuations in Lewy body spectrum disorders, with the goal of enabling adaptive neuromodulation interventions; (2) establishing multimodal biomarker panels—combining alpha-synuclein seed amplification, plasma NfL/p-tau, and MRI-based vascular and cholinergic markers—for pathology-driven patient stratification to enrich clinical trials of disease-modifying therapies; and (3) leveraging large-scale longitudinal datasets (PPMI, NACC, ADNI) with machine learning to build prognostic models that identify high-risk subtypes at diagnosis, enabling earlier intervention.
+My independent research program will build on three converging directions: (1) developing clinically deployable EEG and neuroimaging biomarkers for real-time monitoring of cognitive fluctuations in Lewy body spectrum disorders, with the goal of enabling adaptive neuromodulation interventions; (2) establishing multimodal biomarker panels—combining alpha-synuclein seed amplification, plasma NfL/p-tau, and MRI-based vascular and cholinergic markers—for pathology-driven patient stratification to enrich clinical trials of disease-modifying therapies; and (3) leveraging large-scale longitudinal datasets (PPMI, ADNI, NACC, PDBP) with machine learning to build prognostic models that identify high-risk subtypes at diagnosis, enabling earlier intervention.
 These efforts are designed to bridge the gap between biomarker discovery and clinical trial design, with a focus on translating precision medicine frameworks into actionable tools for neurologists and trial sponsors.

 Academic appointments and education across four countries